OPERATIONS West Africa Region

-|Operational infrastructure||Damang has two open pits constituting the Mineral Reserves, seven open pits comprising the Mineral Resources, one ore stockpile, a centralised administrative office, engineering workshops and residence villages.||Four large open pits currently exploit the stacked narrow auriferous conglomerates.
-Tarkwa has an ore stockpile and ‘spent ore’ on the south heap leach (SHL) pad included in Mineral Resources and Mineral Reserves.
-Tarkwa has a centralised administrative office, engineering workshops and residence villages.||Two open pits (Akwasiso and Esaase) are currently exploiting the auriferous lode deposits.
+|Operational infrastructure||Damang has one open pit constituting the Mineral Reserves, seven open pits comprising the Mineral Resources, one ore stockpile, a centralised administrative office, engineering workshops and residence villages.||Four large open pits currently exploit the stacked narrow auriferous conglomerates.
+Tarkwa has an ore stockpile and “spent ore” on the south heap leach (SHL) pad included in Mineral Resources and Mineral Reserves.
+Tarkwa has a centralised administrative office, engineering workshops and residence villages.||With cessation of mining at Esaase in May 2022 and in-situ Mineral Reserve depletion at Akwasiso in July 2022, since August 2022 Asanko has been treating stockpiles until prefeasibility work supporting a viable LOM plan has been completed.
 The Nkran Cut 2 pit Mineral Reserve ore was depleted in June 2020 with approximately 68koz gold deferred to Cut 3 because of the pit wall failure in Q3 2019.
 Ore is hauled from Esaase via the 27km haul road to the Obotan plant.
 Asanko operates with several stockpiles at Esaase and at the Obotan plant area.
 Asanko has a centralised administrative office, engineering workshops and residence village.|

-|Mineral processing and TSF||The processing plant treats predominantly fresh ore, comprising a three-stage crushing circuit, SAG/ball mill with pebble crushing circuit, gravity recovery circuit and a CIL gold recovery circuit.
+|Mineral processing and TSF||The processing plant treats predominantly fresh ore, comprising a three-stage crushing circuit, SAG/ball mill with a pebble crushing circuit, a gravity recovery circuit and a CIL gold recovery circuit.
 The plant has been optimised to process 4.6Mtpa.

 |Ore is processed through a conventional gold recovery plant, consisting of two gyratory crushers with one gyratory crusher followed by an

 additional two-stage crushing circuit, both feeding a SAG/ball mill circuit, thickeners and twin CIL circuits.
 Gold is recovered from a gravity

 recovery circuit and the CIL carbon elution circuit pregnant solution by electrowinning and smelting in an induction furnace.
 The current plant

 capacity is 14Mtpa.